 Each and every region in Slovakia has different traditions when it comes to food.

 West Bratislava loves to have their carp fish with some potato salad on the plate.
-East region like their bobalky – it is flour pasta with either cabbage or poppy seeds and it carptastes delicious!
+East region like their bobalky – it is flour pasta with either cabbage or poppy seeds and it tastes delicious!
 People of east Slovakia go for ribs and ham.
 Interesting, right?

 Bathtub carp is one of several traditions tied to Christmas Eve — a day that is the centerpiece of holiday celebrations for Slovaks and some others in central Europe.
 It is also the day, children are told, when baby Jesus brings a Christmas tree.
 (This requires some elaborate subterfuge from parents, who must hide and decorate the tree behind closed doors.)
 Later in the day, the little ones get their gifts.